Cox rings over nonclosed fields: Arithmetic applications

 \section{Arithmetic applications}

 The embedding from Proposition \ref{prop:open_immersion} provides an explicit description of torsors as open subsets of closed subsets of affine spaces.
-Such a description of universal torsors has been used to prove Manin's conjecture on the distribution of rational points for certain varieties over number fields; see \cite{MR1679841, MR1909606, MR2332351, MR3198752, arXiv:1312.6603}, for example.
-In these cases, the varieties are \emph{split}, namely, the action of the Galois group $\galois$ on the geometric Picard group is trivial.
+Such a description of universal torsors has been used to prove Manin's conjecture on the distribution of rational points for certain varieties over number fields; see \cite{MR1679841,MR1909606,MR2332351,MR3198752,arXiv:1312.6603}, for example.
+In these cases, the varieties are \emph{split} (see Section~\ref{sec:motivation}).

-If the $\galois$-action on the geometric Picard group of the variety is nontrivial, other torsors may give more suitable parameterizations for the purpose of counting rational points.
-We present three examples where we compute the Cox rings associated to torsors of \emph{non-identity type} that induce the parameterizations used to study rational points on some \emph{nonsplit} varieties.
+If a variety is not split, other torsors may give more suitable parameterizations for the purpose of counting rational points.
+We present three examples where the parameterizations for the study of rational points on \emph{nonsplit} varieties induced by torsors of \emph{non-identity type} can be determined by computing the associated Cox rings.